 PUBLICATIONS

 Objectives: To publish insights and findings in scientific as well as non-scientific publications.
-Each partner is expected to make independently or in collaboration with other project partners at a minimum 2 publications throughout the duration of the project.
+Each partner is expected to make independently or in collaboration with other project partners at least two publications throughout the duration of the project.
 This will also include encouraging pilot schools to publish their experience with the project in the peer-reviewed Open Schools Journal for Open Science.

 action plan